Tips to boost your email productivity

 They’re easy to set up, too—a clever tool like InMoat seamlessly integrates with your existing Gmail or Outlook to provide simple and smart filtering.
 It’s also constantly updated to ensure you remain as distraction-free as possible.

 Email isn’t going away anytime soon, so taking the time to approach it with a more efficient mindset should be treated as an investment.

 Not all of the tips we touched on will work for everyone, so it’s worth taking the time to see what works best for you.
-You can try InMoat’s AI-powered solution by requesting a demo today.
+You can try InMoat’s AI-powered Smart Filters today.